authomator/authomator-api/README.md

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 201 Ok                       Mail was sent correctly
 400 Bad Request              Email is not in use
-403 Forbidden                Url is not acceptable
+403 Forbidden                Url is not acceptable (see body for more info)
 422 Unprocessable Entity     Wrong parameters (see body for error info)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~